daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-10/lab/README.md

 # Lab 10 --- Authentication

 In this lab, you'll be writing and deploying an Express server that implements Basic Authentication.
-Users should be able to sign up and sign in to your server, with thier user data being safely stored in MongoDB.
+Users should be able to sign up and sign in to your server, with their user data being safely stored in MongoDB.

 ## Application Overview